-With streaming skyrocketing in popularity and DVD sales dropping down in recent years, does this give a sign DVD is really fading away?
+With Netflix ending its DVD-by-mail service and Best Buy stopping selling DVD recently, does this give a sign DVD is really fading away?
 Is DVD dead?
 Some people argue streaming is more convenient and cheaper than DVD, while some stick to physical media and insist even the best streaming experience cannot compete with the benefits of DVD, like its high quality.
-Here we compare streaming with DVD in availability, quality, features and ownership, etc. to show you why DVD is still around.
+Here we compare streaming with DVD in availability, quality, features and ownership, etc. to show you why DVD is still worthy collecting.

 1. Availability and Accessibility

 Compared with DVD, streaming lacks availability and permanence.
-This is because most streaming services feature a rotating library, wherein it's hard to find some old DVD movies you'd like to watch.
-For example, though Netflix streaming service keeps a massive movie library, many classics such as Planet of the Apes are only available on phycial media.
-This is also why millions of people still getting Netflix DVDs by mail.
+This is because most streaming se rvices feature a rotating library, wherein it's hard to find some old DVD movies you'd like to watch.
+For example, though Netflix streaming service keeps a massive movie library, many classics such as Planet of the Apes, Beauty and the Beast (1991), Dogma, etc are only available on phycial media.
+This is also why millions of people have a habit of collecting DVDs.
 Even if the movie is available on Netflix or other streaming services, it won't be there for long as they constantly rotate, and worse still, the movie you are addicted to will vaporize overnight.

 In theory, streaming services offer substantially denser and sharper images than the older 480p-resolution DVD.
 But inferior quality is universally true to many streaming videos versus DVD, even when you paid for an HD or 4K subscription.